vinayagamvarshini65-create/vinayagamvarshini65-create/README.md

-# Hello 👋 I'm Varshini V.
+# Hello 👋 I'm Varshini.D

 ### About Me
 I am a dedicated **Student** with a strong passion for **Data Science** and **Software Development**.
 I am focused on mastering Python and its applications in Machine Learning to solve real-world problems.